-Internist or Family Nurse Practitioner: The patient’s team includes a primary care physician.
-After conducting thorough physical and neurological examinations, the primary care physician orders necessary diagnostic testing, identifies any medical conditions present, and designs carefully monitored medical treatments.
+- Internist or family nurse practitioner.
+After conducting thorough physical and neurological examinations, the primary care provider orders any needed diagnostic testing, identifies medical conditions present, and designs medical treatment plans.

-Nutritionist: A nutritionist with experience in the dietary needs of patients receiving behavioral healthcare treatment evaluates each patient and creates an individualized dietary plan.
-In addition, patients and their families receive nutritional guidance, education on food and drug interactions, and dietary supplement information.
+- Nutritionist.
+A nutritionist with experience in behavioral health care evaluates each patient and creates an individualized dietary plan.
+In addition, patients and their families receive nutritional guidance, education on food and drug interactions, and information about dietary supplements.